ClaireLevy/Herpes-Project-1-qPCR/qPCR_results.md

 </tbody>
 </table>

-Analysis:
+Analysis using the Relative (ddCT) method:

--   For both genes, calculate the average of the sample replicates
+-   For both genes, calculate the average of the sample replicates.

 -   dCT = Average ICP27 CT - Average ACTB CT

 -   ddCT = Treatment dCT - Average Mock dCT

--   Amount of target normalized to housekeeper and relative to Mock = 2^-ddCT
+-   Amount of Target gene normalized to housekeeper, and relative to Mock sample = 2^-ddCT

 This is a plot of the amount of the ICP27 gene normalized to the housekeeper and relative to Mock (log10 scale).
 Each panel shows data from a different tissue donor.
 The missing sample on the right panel is the one we left out intentionally.